FicHub/fichub-cli/README.md

 ---

 **NOTE**
-`--out-dir` can be used in all the above commands to select an output directory.
+`--out-dir` or `-o` can be used in all the above commands to select an output directory.

 ---